snatvb/versioner/README.md

 Everything!
 All ready!
 You create commit with tag your version

-If you want add "**rc**" to tag, just write
+If you want add "**--rc**" to tag, just write

+`verioner --rc git "My first commit rc version with tag"`

+If you want right away push your commit, use "**--push**"

-`verioner --rc git "My first commit tc version with tag"`
+`verioner --rc --push git "My first commit rc version with tag"`

 Do you want upgrade version?
 Yes?
 Okay.
 Write to console as following